beansai/beans-tutorials/what-if/assignee-location-and-staleness/README.md

 **Response**

-We can see the details in logs
+We can see the details from logs in the response
 - Freshness configuration is 60 minutes
 - Via della 47e56245 - is not associated with an  assignee
 - Via Spina e4630dbb - is associated with an assignee, updated location before but not fresh now (within 60 minutes)
 - Via Zamboni 7e95ff31 - is associated with an assignee but the location is not updated (0/0 position)
-- Summary of what-if

 ```json
 {